 Larger themes of the course will focus on translating financial information to senior management / non-financial professionals and how to do so under tight deadlines.
 More specifically, this course will help financial officers identify and create a narrative around the financial information they’ve prepared then proceed to communicate this narrative in a way that will help them stand out from their peers.

 A handful of spots have been set aside for FIs from outside of the NCR, with travel, accommodations and incidentals covered under the JCDP.
+Participants selected through the JCDP have been contacted.

 More information, including a course curriculum, will follow.
 The program is fully funded by the Joint Career Development Program.
 Details on how to apply for the JCDP can be found here.